speedcontrol/nodecg-speedcontrol/README.md

 - Has an inbuilt timer (powered by [livesplit-core](https://github.com/LiveSplit/livesplit-core)); no need to have a seperate application open.
 - Support for some donations trackers can be added with extra bundles (see below).

 This bundle doesn't come with any graphics, you will need to create them yourself in another bundle.
-We currently have no READMEs for this but you can check out [speedcontrol-simpletext](https://github.com/speedcontrol/speedcontrol-simpletext) for an simple example bundle.
+We currently have no README for this but you can check out [speedcontrol-simpletext](https://github.com/speedcontrol/speedcontrol-simpletext) for an simple example bundle.

 ## Installation